bragradon/ipython-copilot-completer/README.md

 Alternatively, if you already have a token, you can set it via the `GITHUB_COPILOT_ACCESS_TOKEN` environment variable.

-## Operation modes

-IPython Copilot Completer can operate in 3 modes: 'autosuggestion, 'keybinding', and 'inline'.
-The default is 'autosuggestion'.

-### Auto suggestions

-You can configure IPython Copilot Completer to provide Copilot completions as inline auto-suggestions.
-To do so, set the `GITHUB_COPILOT_AUTO_SUGGEST` environment variable to `1`.

-### Keyboard shortcut

-You can configure IPython Copilot Completer to provide Copilot completions only after hitting `ctrl-space` to trigger the completion.
-The completions provided will replace the current line and can be accepted by pressing enter.
-To do so, set the `GITHUB_COPILOT_KEY_BINDING` environment variable to `1`.

-### Inlining Copilot completions

-You can configure IPython Copilot Completer to have the Copilot completions inline with other completions.
-They will appear inside the tab completion menu.
-To do so, set the `GITHUB_COPILOT_INLINE_COMPLETIONS` environment variable to `1`.

-Note: This will slow down tab completion as it will require an additional API call to GitHub Copilot for each completion.
-It also returns only a single completion, so it is not as useful as the default behavior.

 ## License

 IPython Copilot Completer is released under the [MIT License](LICENSE).